API

 Returns:

-A list of probabilities for all queries in the program
+A list of probabilities, one for each query in the program.

 Models